 Update your subscription services

 Many vehicles support subscription services that make your journey easier.
-SiriusXM, for example, can locate nearby gas stations and current prices.
-And if your vehicle is equipped with OnStar, you can wander off the beaten path to catch a sunset and call up turn-by-turn directions to find your way back.
+SiriusXM®, for example, can locate nearby gas stations and current prices.
+And if your vehicle is equipped with OnStar®, you can wander off the beaten path to catch a sunset and call up turn-by-turn directions to find your way back.
+And the available Wi-Fi hot spot feature makes it easy to stream on the go, too.

 Many new GM vehicles come equipped with a wireless charging pad.
 It’s a safe and easy way to help keep your phone charged on your journey.